Nursing Home Abuse Attorneys in Pittsburgh, PA

 - Delayed diagnosis of infection

-- Failure to treat infection
+- Failure to treat the infection

 If a loved one has suffered from repeated illness or falls in a nursing facility, or they are showing signs of potential abuse or neglect (such as bruising, dehydration, unclean surroundings or unexplained weight loss), you may have a strong personal injury case or wrongful death action.

-Why Nursing Homes Use Arbitration Agreements
+Why Do Nursing Homes Use Arbitration Agreements?

 When loved ones are admitted to nursing facilities, it is at this time that family members complete what can seem like a mountain of paperwork.
-It is a common practice for administrators at these facilities to include an arbitration document in this paperwork without explaining the impact this agreement with have on those signing this contract.
+It is a common practice for administrators at these facilities to include an arbitration document in this paperwork without explaining the impact this agreement will have on those signing this contract.

-Arbitration Agreements Can Be Risky To Sign, and Here’s Why:
+Arbitration Agreements Can Be Risky To Sign And Here’s Why

 - Such arbitrations are often much more costly than a traditional lawsuit.